Bhuvaneshbhuvi93/PhonePePulse/README.md

 ## Data

 The data used in PhonePe Pulse is available in this link [*PhonePe Pulse*](https://github.com/PhonePe/pulse.git).
 The data is divided into different categories, such as transaction data, user data, and top data.
 The data is stored in JSON format.
+A complete description of the data is provided in the link above, before proceeding to data visualisation or data processing kindly understand the data completly.

 ## Dashboard

 The PhonePe Pulse dashboard is available in the *display* folder of this repository.
 It is built using the open-source streamlit and plotly for Python, and provides an interactive way to explore the data.
+Kindly go through the readme file display.md before getting into the visualisation

 ## Code

 The code used to extract, clean, and analyze the data is available in the *PhonePeDataframes* folder of this repository.
-It is written in Python and uses libraries such as Pandas, glob.
+It is written in Python and uses libraries such as Pandas, glob.Kindly go throgh the readme file PhonePeDataframes.md so that you get to know how to extract the data from json file.

 ## Contributors

-This project was created by [Bhuvaneshwar].
+This project was created by Bhuvaneshwar.

 ## Instruction